rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  and unrestorative sleep, but if that proves true,
 *  then I think that that's one argument.
 *  The other argument I would put forward against it
-*  from that perspective would be,
-*  think about what we've said regarding
+*  from that perspective would be, think about what we've said
-*  the functions of dreaming, memory processing,
+*  regarding the functions of dreaming, memory processing,
 *  but particularly emotional therapy
 *  to gift us mental health.
-*  If we then come along and say, presumably,
+*  If we then come along and say, presumably, nature,
-*  nature through millions of years of evolution
+*  through millions of years of evolution,
 *  has come up with this blueprint manifesto
 *  of exactly what should be served up
 *  on the dream menu this evening,
-*  that's, there's a reason for that,
-*  and that reason has been sculpted over millions of years
+*  there's a reason for that, and that reason has been sculpted
-*  to become wonderfully optimal for us
+*  over millions of years to become wonderfully optimal
-*  and our emotional mental health.
+*  for us and our emotional mental health.
 *  And then we come along in the space of a lifetime,
-*  and perhaps you could argue a little bit humoristically,
+*  and perhaps you could argue a little bit,
+*  humoristically, we think,
-*  we think, I perhaps know a little bit better
+*  I perhaps know a little bit better
 *  than a couple of million years of evolution,
 *  I'm going to push those things off the rank ordering chart
 *  of what gets served up into my dreams,